 Ever wonder why some people always look like their clothes came straight from the laundry?
-The secret to looking expensive is to never wear wrinkled clothes.
-It’s the cardinal sin of fashion!
+The secret to looking expensive is never to wear wrinkled clothes.
+It’s a cardinal sin of fashion!

 But ironing is such a hassle.
 And who has time to do it anyway?
-This is where steaming comes into the frame.
+It is where steaming comes into the frame.
 It’s the easiest way to remove any creases from your outfit.

 In this article, we will talk about all the ways you can clean your clothing steamer and the tricks to take care of it!